uranusjr/snafu/README.rst

     pipenv run -- flake8 .

-I’m not that familiar with Rust myself either, so any suggestions are welcome at that front! :D
+I’m not that familiar with Rust myself, so any suggestions are welcome at that front! :D

 Frequently Asked Questions